High Accuracy Computational Chemistry to Help Solve Experimental Problems

 Current Group Members

-After joining this lab at Stevens, all PhD students won some awards and most undergraduate students won up to 7 awards and scholarships, including national level honors such as ACS Division of Physical Chemistry Undergraduate Award, ACS Division of Inorganic Chemistry Undergraduate Award, and one of only 25 Physical Chemistry students nationwide selected to present at ACS national meetings.
+After receiving the train in this lab at Stevens, all PhD students won some awards and many undergraduate students won up to 7 awards and scholarships, including national level honors such as ACS Division of Physical Chemistry Undergraduate Award, ACS Division of Inorganic Chemistry Undergraduate Award, and one of only 25 Physical Chemistry students nationwide selected to present at ACS national meetings.

 Many students have publications in prestigious or even top journals, including undergraduate students.

 For those who went to graduate and medical schools, each receives up to 7 offers from prominent universities such as Yale, John Hopkins, Cornell/Rochefeller/MSK, UCLA, University of Michigan, New York University, Rutgers.

 In addition, a number of students become scientists and professors in academia or industry after graduation from this lab.

 This lab has a computational cluster in the university's Data Center with 436 cores, 1014 GB RAM, and 7.2 TB hard drive, with additional access to a school computational cluster of 880 cores, 4160 GB RAM, and 240 TB hard drive.
 Each student has a high-performance PC.

 - CCB Promotion and Tenure Committee Chair